 The Team utilizes a protocol to ensure that critical behavior or mental health issues or incidents are addressed appropriately.
 For referrals that require immediate intervention, the Team convenes immediately to assess the situation and develop an appropriate response.

-The College Referral and Resource team exists provide proactive assistance, early intervention and caring confrontation to create a safe and healthy college community.
+The College Outreach and Support Team exists provide proactive assistance, early intervention and caring confrontation to create a safe and healthy college community.

 - To build relationships, make resources available and provide support to those who are struggling.

 - To advocate for personal and social accountability, practice ethical behavior and balance personal freedom with the interest of the ACC community.

 - To minimize or eliminate disruption to the teaching-learning process, the community and College operations through early intervention and support.

 - To maintain confidentiality, when possible, and handle matters discreetly.